 - complete all required instruction. - meet graduation requirements that are in effect at the time of graduation, unless written policy states otherwise. - complete and pass all written exams, point location exams and homework.
 The grading of exams and homework is based on evaluations of two or more practitioners, and will be on a pass/retake basis.
-Assessments are provided in response to each section of examinations and homework.
+Assessments are provided in response to each section of examinations and homework. - demonstrate readiness to practice in five areas: academic potential, psychological and emotional maturity and stability, personal motivation, moral character, and the care, concern and respect shown for others.

-- demonstrate readiness to practice in five areas: academic potential, psychological and emotional maturity and stability, personal motivation, moral character, and the care, concern and respect shown for others. - have no outstanding bills, tuition, or fees with the Institute of Taoist Education and Acupuncture or its contractors or employees. - have the following on file with ITEA: - all official transcripts for required courses in Anatomy and Physiology, Western Science/ Psychology and other Biomedical courses, if applicable - current certification in CPR from the American Heart Association or the American Red Cross - point location sheets documenting 150 hours, checked by certified Classical Five-Element practitioners - clinical observation sheets documenting 150 hours with certified Classical Five-Element practitioners - all required self evaluations as well as evaluations from all supervisors documenting the student's clinical work - clinical supervision sheets documenting 510 hours of work with Classical Five-Element practitioners certified to supervise by ITEA, and copies of all intakes and treatment sheets contained in the 510 hours - satisfactory exit evaluation from all supervisors - exit interview with the Dept. of Education (if financial aid student)
+have no outstanding bills, tuition, or fees with the Institute of Taoist Education and Acupuncture or its contractors or employees.

+Have the following on file with ITEA:

+- all official transcripts for required courses in Anatomy and Physiology, Western Science/Psychology and other Biomedical courses, if applicable - current certification in CPR from the American Heart Association or the American Red Cross - point location sheets documenting 150 hours, checked by certified Classical Five-Element practitioners - 150 Clinical Observation hours documenting 60 external hours with a qualified Five-Element practitioner and 90 internal hours observing in the ITEA Clinic - all required self evaluations as well as evaluations from all supervisors documenting the student's clinical work - clinical supervision sheets documenting 510 hours of work with Classical Five-Element practitioners certified to supervise by ITEA, and copies of all intakes and treatment sheets contained in the 510 hours - satisfactory exit evaluation from all supervisors - exit interview with the Dept. of Education (if financial aid student)